island-is/island.is/libs/judicial-system/lawyers/README.md

 ## Running Unit Tests

-To execute the unit tests for this library, use the following command in your terminal:
+To run the unit tests for this library, open your terminal and execute the following command:

 ```bash
 nx test judicial-system-lawyers
 ```

-The tests will run using [Jest](https://jestjs.io), a delightful JavaScript testing framework, to verify that your components are functioning as intended.
+The tests utilize [Jest](https://jestjs.io), a delightful JavaScript testing framework, to verify that the components are functioning as intended.
 ```